Vitamin D – Is Your Family's Level Optimized?

 Are you vitamin D deficient?
 It’s quite possible.
 According to the NCBI (National Center for Biotechnology Information) database, at least 40% of Americans are deficient.

-- Are you tired or sick often?
+- Tired or sick often

-- Do you have osteoporosis or frequent bone fractures?
+- Osteoporosis or frequent bone fractures

 Here’s a shocking statistic for you; according to Free the Kids – Dirt is Good, prison inmates spend more time outdoors than the average kid.
 Holy cow!
 Think this might be adding to our problem?

 First, we need to understand what it is and what is the ideal level, not just for surviving but for thriving.
 Vitamin D is a fat-soluble vital nutrient that your body requires to absorb calcium from your gut into your bloodstream.
-It functions like a hormone versus a vitamin in your body.
+It functions as a hormone versus a vitamin in your body.

-Vitamin D is essential for bone, heart, skin and hair health as well as a healthy immune system.
+Vitamin D is essential for bone, heart, skin, and hair health as well as a healthy immune system.
 There are two main forms; vitamin D3 which comes from animal products or sunlight exposure and vitamin D2 which comes from plants.